 New data privacy risks – AI can introduce new data privacy risks.
 Generative AI is always learning from users’ queries and prompts.
 If those queries refer to confidential information or include details about intellectual property, the information may become part of the AI’s knowledge base.

-Some companies have temporarily blocked the use of generative AI within their organizations due to concern about how their confidential information or intellectual property could turn up in AI knowledge bases.
+Some companies have temporarily blocked the use of generative AI within their organisations due to concern about how their confidential information or intellectual property could turn up in AI knowledge bases.
 Their worries are legitimate.
 New features have been developed to provide more privacy and security, but they do not yet fully address all privacy concerns.

 Workforce disruption – AI can disrupt workforces.
 When new technology emerges, so too does fear that human workers will be replaced.
 While generative AI can create text or recommend actions, it cannot fully emulate the capabilities of a person.
 Leaders should be prepared to address concerns that AI may one day replace jobs in healthcare.
-They will want to monitor for and respond to concerns that may affect morale among their organizations’ employees.
+They will want to monitor for and respond to concerns that may affect morale among their organisations’ employees.